 In 2012, Russian environmental activists Evgeny Vitishko and Suren Gazaryan removed a section of fence near Sochi in order to gain entry to a public forest.
 The fence had been erected as part of the massive construction efforts taking place in preparation for the Olympics, and activists claimed 5,000 acres of trees had been illegally destroyed in the process.
 Before they left, Vitishko and Gazaryan also painted slogans on the fence.
 One of them: “This is our forest.”

-This past December, Vitishko was charged with violating the terms of his sentence, and was told he had to serve three years in a labor camp.
+This past December, Vitishko was charged with violating the terms of his sentence, and was sentenced to three years in a labor camp.
 (Gazaryan had already fled Russia to avoid potential imprisonment.)
-Vitishko is now awaiting a hearing to appeal the sentence, scheduled for February 22.
+Vitishko is now awaiting a hearing to appeal the case, scheduled for February 22.
 “Right now we are trying to help Evgeny with the appeal, as well as publicize his case as much as possible and draw the attention of human rights organizations,” an EWNC spokesman told VICE News.

-Vitishko said that in order to prepare for the Sochi Olympics, changes were made to Russian laws in 2006, 2011, and 2013 that had protected nature conservation areas.
+Vitishko says that in order to prepare for Sochi, changes were made to Russian laws in 2006, 2011, and 2013 that had protected nature conservation areas.
 The changes made it possible to build sports facilities, social infrastructure, and just about anything else in national parks.
-Though most of the construction was done in the name of the Olympics, Vitishko said much of it was actually beneficial only to tourism businesses that wanted to build on previously protected parks land.
+Though most of the construction was done in the name of the Olympics, Vitishko says much of it was actually beneficial only to tourism businesses that wanted to build on previously protected parks land.

-The Olympics are projected to cost $51 billion, or more than every other Winter Olympics combined.
-The high price tag is being blamed on Sochi being extremely ill-suited to host an Olympics and rampant corruption.
+The Sochi Olympics are projected to cost $51 billion, or more than every other Winter Olympics combined.
+The price tag is blamed both on Sochi being extremely ill-suited to host an Olympics, and on rampant corruption.

-Vitishko said the preparations for the Olympics have also had adverse effects on the UNESCO World Heritage site in the Western Caucasus and on some nearby rivers.
+Vitishko says the Olympics preparations have also had adverse effects on the UNESCO World Heritage site in the Western Caucasus and on several rivers.
 For instance, while several companies engaged in construction signed off on the "Restoration of the Mzymta River Ecosystem" plan to return it to its original state, the many roads built around the river for construction projects won't be removed.
 And that is to say nothing of contaminants that have been dumped in the water.

-“The government is still not prepared to live according to the laws of the Russian Federation," he said.
-"No one has the right to violate the law—not the governor, not the president, not Vitishko."
+“The government is still not prepared to live according to the laws of the Russian Federation," he says.
+"No one has the right to violate the law — not the governor, not the president, not Vitishko."